-I founded Cleantechblog.com, and am currently Chairman of Cleantech.org and Green Home LLC.
-I was formerly a cofounder at Jane Capital Partners LLC, the leading cleantech merchant bank focused on energy & environmental technology.
+I founded Cleantechblog.com, and am currently Chairman of Cleantech.org and partner at early stage venture fund Energy Transition Ventures.
+I was formerly a cofounder at Jane Capital Partners LLC in San Francisco, the leading cleantech merchant bank focused on energy & environmental technology.
 I spent a few years at Royal Dutch Shell in venture capital, as well as working in venture capital the investment firm behind Yellowpages.com, and in private equity.
 I started my career at Bankers Trust in energy, then the 8th largest bank in the US.
 In between I cofounded 7 tech startups, mostly in cleantech and held every executive and board job in startup.
-My startups have gone on to raise over a quarter of a billion dollars, done amazing world firsts and been powered by amazing people.
+My startups have gone on to raise half a billion dollars, done amazing world firsts and been powered by amazing people.
 I am from Houston, Texas originally, began my career in investment banking in the oil industry, but have a soft spot for technologies that can change the way we power our lives and the effect we have on the environment.
 See articles by Neal Dikeman.

 John Addison, blogger emeritus